mitchellbrown98/ENGO551Lab5/README.md

 **Index.html:**

-- This page contains a light style stadia maps tilelayer, centered on calgary, with 3 buttons.
+- This page contains a leaflet map with a light style stadia maps tilelayer, centered on Calgary, with 3 buttons.
 Only the 'Draw' button is enabled when you first load the page:

   ![](https://github.com/mitchellbrown98/ENGO551Lab5/blob/main/screenshots/2021-03-23_18h33_49.png)